Dark times – you need someone to look up to. Me. Here’s a lightning bolt of truth in a black night. Now piss on! New stuff won’t write itself…

 Hallelujah money – the green and gold is responsible for this garden of Eden, even if there are those expressing discontent.
 It’s the track’s intent to remind us we’re not just dollar bills.

-It should be clarified for Gorillaz fans that this is not a lead single, or a full scale release, and probably shan’t even be on the album.
+It should be clarified for Gorillaz fans that this is not a lead single, or a full scale release.
 With a band known for their political statements – and artistic methods of spreading said statements – we at Cat on the Wall firmly believe this is simply the cartoon misfits’ guide of taking part in a hot conversation.
 It’s a simple protest piece; not a full scale single, and most certainly not a main release.

 Relax, enjoy it, and if you don’t?
 Worry not.
 Bigger things are on the way…